The Librarian will be giving the Rokeby Lecture at Armagh Robinson Library on 24 November 2022.

 Tours of the Edward Worth Library to celebrate

-On Friday 29 July there will be tours of the Worth Library for members of IFLA WLIC 2022.
+On Friday 29 July there were tours of the Worth Library for members of IFLA WLIC 2022.

 Francis Bacon and the Advancement of Learning at the Edward Worth Library.